Tube Guitar Amp Overdrive

 Since low frequencies carry more energy they will charge a coupling cap more efficiently.
 Reducing the size of the coupling cap will reduce the bass content of the signal and slow the cap's charge time.
 When the input signal hits a small coupling cap bass frequencies are reduced downstream so the tube grid gets a filtered signal with less bass frequencies.
 When grid current begins to flow upstream to charge the cap it has less bass frequency energy to charge the cap which slows its charge time.
 This is one reason why high gain amps often use very small .0022uF coupling caps.
 The other reason small coupling caps are used is to reduce bias excursion recovery time which also helps prevent blocking distortion.
 As stated earlier using small cathode bypass caps can also reduce bias excursion recovery time.

-The Fender 5E3 tweed Deluxe uses huge .1uF coupling caps, no preamp grid stoppers and large 1M grid leaks and 25uF preamp bypass caps which allow grid current to run wild for a perfect storm for "farting out" with extreme blocking distortion.
+The Fender 5E3 tweed Deluxe uses huge .1uF coupling caps, no preamp grid stoppers, large 1M grid leaks and large 25uF cathode bypass caps which allow grid current to run wild for a perfect storm for "farting out" with extreme blocking distortion.
+Compare that with the Marshall JCM800 above with its .022uF coupling caps, 470k grid stopper, 470k grid leak and tiny V1B .68uF cathode bypass cap (and no bypass cap on V1A & V2A) and you'll see why the Marshall sounds so sweet during high gain overdrive.

 The interaction of grid current and coupling capacitor charging is a form of time-variance nonlinear distortion, meaning the distortion varies over time as the coupling cap charges and discharges.
 This time-variance can be controlled by altering the value of the coupling cap, grid stopper and grid leak resistors.
 A little grid current and the resulting drop in bias voltage toward cutoff is a dynamic source of sweet sounding asymmetric soft cutoff clipping.
 The dynamic bias excursion caused by grid current and coupling cap interaction at the right level can be magical and is the hallmark of guitar tube amplification and its sweet overdrive tone.